Martin Brothers Consulting Services

 Sample Excel Accessibility Evaluation Report

 This Excel report is generated using the findings of your BlueDAG report.
 The intent of this report is to provide a concise view of all conditions and the estimated cost to correct them.
 The delivered report is a raw excel file, and is fully sortable and searchable.
+This report is issued in addition to the BlueDAG report.

 Download Sample Site Evaluation Report - Excel PDF